WUXL: The end of music on WNEX

 In the mid-1980s, hampered by FM competition, a weak 1,000-watt daytime signal and an even weaker 250 watts at night, WNEX gave up on music and began broadcasting sports around the clock.
-That format lasted but a short time before the station changed hands and aired a "travelers' radio", format.
+That format lasted but a short time before the station changed hands and aired a "travelers' radio" format.
 For a time, WNEX went dark.
 The studio, off Rogers Place in Macon burned to the ground but the transmitter survived the fire.
-Purchased by Register Communications, the station went back on the air, first with all sports programming and later "Radio Disney" network on November 9, 1998.
-In November 2008, with the "Radio Disney" contract set to expire, WNEX teamed with co-owned WPGA to broadcast a talk radio format.
+Purchased by Register Communications, the station went back on the air, first with all sports programming and later the Radio Disney network on November 9, 1998.
+In November 2008, with the Radio Disney contract set to expire, WNEX teamed with co-owned WPGA to broadcast a talk radio format.
 Kenny Burgamy and Charles Richardson, who co-hosted a morning talk show on WMAC a few years earlier, anchored morning drive on the newly formatted stations.
 The show was simulcast on macon.com, the website of the Macon Telegraph where Richardson is employed as an editorial writer and columnist.